 Are corgis good at herding cows?

-Corgis have the potential to be trained to herd cows on farms, but it is a challenging endeavour that demands patience, skill, and time from the owner.
+Corgis can to be trained to herd cows on farms, but it is a challenge.

 Cows are significantly larger and more formidable than other livestock such as sheep and goats, making them more difficult for modern corgis to control during herding tasks.